Lee Byung-chul

-Early life
+Early life and education

-Byung-chul was the youngest son of four siblings to father Lee Chan-woo and mother Kwon Jae-lim.
-Byung-chul was the son of a wealthy land-owning yangban family (a branch of the Gyeongju Lee clan).
-He attended highschool at Joongdong High School in Seoul, and then college at Waseda University in Tokyo but did not complete his degree.
+Lee was born on 12 February 1910 in Uiryeong County, South Gyeongsang Province, then part of the Korean Empire.
+He was born the youngest son of four siblings to father Lee Chan-woo and mother Kwon Jae-lim.
+He was the son of a wealthy land-owning yangban family, a branch of the Gyeongju Lee clan.

+He attended high school at Joongdong High School in Seoul, and graduated in 1929.